zhehaowang/zhehao.me/essays/addressing-self.md

 ### External conditions

 Recent events reinforced the realization that much of my fate is not in my own hands.
-For the first time in my last five years as an immigrant to this country, I saw how limited my freedom is, in pursuing what I deemed worthy, in particular due to the restrictions in switching employers and traveling abroad.
+For the first time in my last five years as an immigrant to this country, I saw how limited my freedom is, in pursuing what I deemed worthy, due to the restrictions in switching employers and traveling abroad.

-This may be a moment when I swallow my pride, fear and anxiety, and accept it for what it is, as the serenity prayer would preach.
+This may be a moment when I should swallow my pride, fear and anxiety, and accept it for what it is, as the serenity prayer would preach.
 On one hand, to live and learn is but the best option we have, and on the other hand, there is something to be salvaged out of every misfortune, and it is exactly through such we evaluate ourselves, steer our goals and harden our resolve.

-In these endeavors, know that we do not bow easily to the whims of external conditions.
+In these endeavors, know that we do not bow to the whims of external conditions.
-I hold firm in the belief that the true excellence of an individual is decoupled from external conditions.
+I hold firm the belief that one's true excellence is decoupled from external conditions.

 The goal is to master my own fate.
 The way there is through the pursuit of knowledge.
-And in the pursuit I aim to stay true to the virtues described in later sections, and weather the storms with faith and temperance.
+And in the pursuit I aim to stay true to the virtues below, and to weather the storms with faith and temperance.

 ### Pursuit of knowledge